How long does it take to cycle the Camel Trail?

 Do we need to pay for the car park?

 The car park where we are located is a council car park and needs to be paid for.
-During busier times a park and ride is operated in the field next to Tescos.
+During busier times a park and ride is operated in the field next to Tescos (check availability).

 Is the trail flat?

-The trail is a former disused railway line which is now a cycling and walking path and is a level service all the way.
+The trail is a former disused railway line which is now a cycling and walking path and has a level service all the way.

 What identification do I need to bring with me?